bacota-github/scarm/README.md

    assert(johns.map(_.teacher) == Set(TeacherId(5),TeacherId(6)))
 })
 ```
+Unfortunately this is of limited use right now because in queries do not work for
+composite primary keys in Doobie.

 ### Using Raw SQL
 As a final "escape hatch", a View object can be defined for any SQL query